-Yet another Caribbean country has turned to an economic citizenship by investment programme to boost a struggling economy riddled with debt, rising financial commitments, and projected low economic growth for the future.
+Yet another Caribbean country has turned to an economic citizenship by investment programme.
+Reports indicate that this was done in an effort to boost a struggling economy riddled with debt; rising financial commitments; and projected low economic growth for the future.
 St. Lucia has joined St. Kitts and Nevis, Dominica, Antigua and Barbuda and Grenada as one of the few Caribbean countries that have implemented economic citizen by investment programmes as a means of funding.

 These programmes are not necessarily new to the Caribbean, because St. Kitts and Nevis established their programme in the early to mid nineteen eighties.
 However, before deciding on such a programme, countries must engage in meticulous research, enact stringent regulations to govern the programme and conduct extensive due diligence on prospective immigrants.